Becoming a better leader is the most effective way to boost team performance.

 1) Positive Feedback Doesn’t Solve Performance Issues

-As mentioned above, one of the core tenants of the affiliative leadership style is positive reinforcement.
+As mentioned above, one of the core tenets of the affiliative leadership style is positive reinforcement.
 While in an ideal world, all your employees will work hard and earn recognition, the reality is some of your employees’ performance will be substandard.

 In an effort to remain positive, affiliative leaders often avoid difficult conversations with one of these approaches: